DevBobcorn/CornCraft/README.md

 __*Important!*__ It is __NOT__ recommended to join a public/commercial server with CornCraft, and CornCraft is __NOT__ responsible for server banning due to using this client!
 The best and safest way to play with this client, at least for now, is to set up a server by yourself or with your friends.

-The code CornCraft uses to parse vanilla resource packs is open source as a separate project called [CornModel](https://github.com/DevBobcorn/CornModel).
+The code CornCraft uses to parse vanilla resource packs is also open source as a Unity package called [CraftSharp-Resource](https://github.com/DevBobcorn/CraftSharp-Resource).
 Check it out if you want to make a Minecraft structure viewer, map editor or something like that with Unity.

 ## > Server Setup
-Recommended server versions for CornCraft are <code>1.16.5</code>, <code>1.17.1</code>, <code>1.18.2</code> and <code>1.19.2</code>, both vanilla servers and plugin servers like Spigot are supported.
+Recommended server versions for CornCraft are <code>1.16.5</code>, <code>1.17.1</code> and <code>1.18.2</code>, both vanilla servers and plugin servers like Spigot are supported.

 When setting up a server for CornCraft, it is recommended to set the <code>allow-flight</code> option to <code>true</code> in <code>server.properties</code> file, otherwise it's likely you'll be kicked from the server when moving around(because CornCraft does not and likely will not simulate vanilla player physics, it uses Unity's physics system).